nkschaefer/cellbouncer/README.md

 # Installation
 The non-plotting programs in `cellbouncer` require only [HTSLib](https://github.com/samtools/htslib) and [zlib](https://www.zlib.net/).
 You can install these dependencies yourself, or to make it easier, get these and plotting-related dependencies by creating a [conda](https://github.com/conda-forge/miniforge/releases) environment from one of the included `cellbouncer.yml` files.
 If you have [mamba](https://anaconda.org/conda-forge/mamba) installed, we recommend using `mamba` in place of `conda` in the `env create` command below, because it will be faster.

 The file `cellbouncer_minimum.yml` contains all dependencies you need to run `cellbouncer` programs and make plots.
 The file `cellbouncer_extra.yml` also includes other programs useful for processing/analyzing data outside of `cellbouncer` that are mentioned in these help pages.
+The file `cellbouncer_extra_osx.yml` is a version of `cellbouncer_extra.yml` that omits the program [`FastK`](https://github.com/thegenemyers/FASTK), which is not available through `conda` for Mac OSX.
+If you want to use that program on a Mac, you will need to install it through other means.

 To install, first, clone this github repository and its submodules.
 Then, choose which of the two environment files to use and create a `conda` environment.
 Then all that's left to do is `make`: